 - Store the seeds.
 Once the seeds are dried, use a paper envelope or small plastic baggie to store the seeds.
 If storing in an air-tight container, I recommend using desiccant packets to remove any excess moisture.

 Seeds can keep for years when stored properly.
-Keep them dry, out of direct light, and cool.
-We store most of our seed in the refrigerator.
+Keep them cool and dry, and out of direct light.
+We store most of our pepper seed in the refrigerator.

 Serrano Pepper Substitutes